Sekharacs123/FILE-HANDLING-UTILITY/README.md

 *DESCRIPTION*:The File Handling Utility is a Java-based program designed to manage file operations such as reading, writing, appending, and deleting files.
 *Features*:
 File Creation: Generates new files dynamically.
-Reading and Writing: Supports reading content from files and writing new data.
-Error Handling: Includes exception handling for robust performance.
+Reading and Writing: Supports reading content from files and writing new data, Error Handling: Includes exception handling for robust performance.
 *Technologies Used*:
-java version "23" 2024-09-17
+java version "23" 2024-09-17,
 VS Code: IDE for writing and debugging code.